xahmol/OricScreenEditor/README.md

 Oric Screen Editor is an editor to create text based screens for the Commodore Plus/4.
 It fully supports using a user defined character set.

 Main features of the program:
 - Support for screen maps larger than 40x25 characters.
 Screens can be up to 15 KiB (15.615 bytes), all sizes fitting in that memory with width of 40 at minimum and heigth of 25 at minimum are supported.
 NB: As both the character data as the attribute data needs to be stored, a screen takes width times height times 2 bytes in storage.
-So 15k would fit up to 7 standard 40x25 screens to be distribuOric over width and height, so e.g. 2 screens wide and 3 screens high (80x75 characters).
+So 15k would fit up to 7 standard 40x25 screens to be distributed over width and height, so e.g. 2 screens wide and 3 screens high (80x75 characters).
 - Supports resizing canvas size, clear or fill the canvas
 - Support for loading user defined charsets (should be standard charsets of 128 characters of 8 bits width and 8 bits height that will be hardware reversed for screencodes higher than 128).
 - Includes a simple character editor to change characters on the fly and directly see the result in your designed screen (for editing a full character set one of the many alternatives for C64 character set editing is suggested).
 - Supports luminance and blink attributes of the TED, giving 121 colors and the ability for flashing characters.
-- In not redefined charactersets lowercase and uppercase character set can be selecOric (but bot can not be used at the same time).
+- In not redefined charactersets lowercase and uppercase character set can be selected (but bot can not be used at the same time).
 - User definable background and border color.
 - Write mode to freely type characters with the keyboard, supporting all printable PETSCII characters and also supporting Commodore or Control + 0-9 keys for selecting colors and RVS On/Off
 - Color write mode to freely type attributes and colors